 \subsection{Dynamic Reconstruction and Point Tracking}

-Compared to 3D reconstruction of static scenes, dynamic reconstruction is considerably more challenging, as traditional multi-view geometric constraints no longer hold for dynamically changing correspondences.
-The early work DynamicFusion~\cite{newcombe2015dynamicfusion} employs a canonical model to represent the dynamic object and tracks non-rigid deformations through a warp field.
-However, it relies on RGB-D input and is highly sensitive to initialization.
+Reconstructing dynamic scenes is significantly more challenging than static 3D reconstruction, as classical multi-view geometric constraints are violated by non-rigid motion.
+Pioneering works like DynamicFusion~\cite{newcombe2015dynamicfusion} utilize a canonical model to represent dynamic objects and track non-rigid deformations via a warp field.
+However, they rely on high-quality RGB-D inputs and are highly sensitive to initialization.

-Learning-based methods aim to overcome these limitations by leveraging data-driven priors.
-Some approaches~\cite{kopf2021robust,zhang2022structure, zhang2025monst3r, li2025megasam, chen2025batrack} combine learning with classical optimization to improve robustness and accuracy.
-For instance, MonST3R~\cite{zhang2025monst3r} fine-tunes DUSt3R~\cite{wang2023dust3r} to regress pointmap pairs for dynamic scenes, and combines them with post-optimization.
-MegaSAM~\cite{li2025megasam} and BA-Track~\cite{chen2025batrack} include predicted motion clues into dense bundle adjustment to achieve stable dynamic reconstruction.
-Recent methods~\cite{zhang2025pomato,sucar2025dynamic,st4rtrack2025,han2025d2ust3r} extend the DUSt3R~\cite{wang2023dust3r} architecture to directly regress dynamic points or point tracks in 3D.
-Given two views at different timestamps, ZeroMSF~\cite{liang2025zero}, Dynamic Point Maps~\cite{sucar2025dynamic}, and POMATO~\cite{zhang2025pomato} add regression heads for pointmaps at different timestamps, while St4RTrack~\cite{st4rtrack2025} and D$^2$USt3R~\cite{han2025d2ust3r} repurpose pointmap heads to predict for the second timestamp.
-In contrast to these head-bound formulations, Flow4R predicts a compact and flexible set of properties that contain complete geometry and bidirectional motion information with a shared decoder and head.
+To improve robustness, several approaches~\cite{kopf2021robust,zhang2022structure, zhang2025monst3r, li2025megasam, chen2025batrack} integrate learning-based predictions with classical optimization.
+For instance, MonST3R~\cite{zhang2025monst3r} fine-tunes DUSt3R~\cite{wang2023dust3r} to regress pointmaps for dynamic scenes, which are subsequently refined via post-optimization.
+Similarly, MegaSAM~\cite{li2025megasam} and BA-Track~\cite{chen2025batrack} incorporate predicted motion priors into dense bundle adjustment systems for stable dynamic reconstruction.

+Other recent architectures~\cite{zhang2025pomato,sucar2025dynamic,st4rtrack2025,han2025d2ust3r} extend DUSt3R~\cite{wang2023dust3r} to directly regress dynamic 3D points or point trajectories.
+For example, given two views at different timestamps, ZeroMSF~\cite{liang2025zero}, Dynamic Point Maps~\cite{sucar2025dynamic}, and POMATO~\cite{zhang2025pomato} introduce separate regression heads for different timestamps, whereas St4RTrack~\cite{st4rtrack2025} and D$^2$USt3R~\cite{han2025d2ust3r} repurpose the pointmap prediction head for the second frame.
+In contrast to these head-heavy formulations, Flow4R employs a single shared decoder and head to predict a compact set of unified properties representing both the 3D geometry and bidirectional motion.